The problem the old plugins ran into

 Pulse Edit does not connect to Resolve at all.
 It runs as its own application, loads your audio, and walks through the song using a state-of-the-art beat tracker.
 The output is not a Resolve project — it's a standard OpenTimelineIO file: a small text-based timeline format that Pixar open-sourced and that Resolve (Free and Studio) imports natively.

 That single design choice changes everything for DR Free users.
 There's no script handshake, no permission prompt, no Studio check.
 Just a file on disk that Resolve already knows how to read.
+If you want the import step alone, the OTIO import guide for DR Free walks through it screenshot by screenshot.

 What "beat detection" means here: the algorithm finds every kick, snare and downbeat in your song, then aligns clip cuts and markers to those moments.
 It is not "AI suggestion" — it's signal processing.
 The same song always gives you the same beats.